 Graduates of the program have been accepted to Masters and PhD programs in geology, geography, environmental, atmospheric, energy and geospatial sciences.
 Program alumni are currently enrolled in the Masters and PhD programs at NCSU, NC A&T, UNC-Greensboro and UNC-Charlotte.

 *Please note: Tuition & Fees are subject to change*

-Complete a minimum of 120 semester hours with a cumulative grade point average of 2.0 or better.
+Complete a minimum of 120 semester hours with a cumulative grade point average of 2.0 (1st Degree) and 2.0 (2nd Degree) or better.
 The last 30 hours must be completed at NCCU.
 Students must achieve a minimum grade of “C” in all courses listed as part of the Required Core (23 hours) as well as all courses used to satisfy requirements listed for the Geoscience Concentration (30 hours).